Western Michigan vs. Toledo NCAA Football Odds, Plays and Insights | October 23, 2021

 Toledo Stats and Trends

-- The Rockets have been underdogs by 1.5 points or more once this season and covered the spread.
+- The Rockets have been underdogs by 1.5 points or more once this year and covered the spread.

-- Toledo's games this year have hit the over on one of six set point totals (16.7%).

-- When Toledo puts up more than 26.3 points, it is 2-0 against the spread and 2-1 overall.
+- When Toledo scores more than 26.3 points, it is 2-0 against the spread and 2-1 overall.

-- The Rockets have turned the ball over two times, seven fewer times than the Broncos have forced turnovers (9).
+- The Rockets have two giveaways this season, while the Broncos have nine takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.